bahamondev/errorlens/README.md

   Download the [latest release](https://github.com/bahamondev/errorlens/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## TODO

+- [ ] Show also warnings, weak warnings and typos and make the shown severity level configurable.
+- [ ] The font foreground color should be configurable or at least should be loaded from the color scheme.
+- [ ] Option to show the error description only in the line where the caret is.
+- [ ] Given a pattern or some file extensions, never apply this plugin to those files.
+- [ ] Intelligent parsing for error descriptions.
+In example: for kotlin not show the error code in between brackets and show only the description

+## Contributing

+* Fork the project and pull request when the job is done.
+* Use the [Conventional Commits](https://www.conventionalcommits.org) commit standard.
+* Provide test when possible.
+*
 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].